Courses repeated under this policy may not be eligible for financial aid. For more information, contact Financial Aid at (970) 351-2502.

 - Applications must be submitted by the drop deadline of the course being repeated.

-- You will be notified through your Bearmail account only if your application is denied.
+- You will be notified through your Bearmail account once your application has been approved or denied.

 - The grade of the original course will not be removed from the GPA calculation until after the new grade has been submitted at the end of the term, which is also when your academic standing will be updated.